arch-llvm/llvm-svn/README.md

 ## BUGS

-* libLLVM.so doesn't export all expected symbols, which leads to "undefined reference" build errors in e.g. Mesa.
+* libLLVM.so might not be exporting all expected symbols, which, in turn, may lead to "undefined reference" build errors.
 See issue [#2](https://github.com/kerberizer/llvm-svn/issues/2) for more information.